-MPW continues to monitor PFAS compounds quarterly.
-The results, most of which are trending downward, are listed below.
+MPW continues to monitor PFAS compounds guarterly.
+The results, most of which are trending downward, are listed to the right.
 We continue to engage with regulatory entities and industry partners.
 As techniques are refined regarding collection and detection, and remediation solutions are developed, we act on those in the most prudent manner possible.